cdoig4/Colin-Patty_User_Guide/docs/Task-1.md

 ### Check If Your Email is Forwarding

-1. From your myBCIT email, try sending yourself an email to the same email address.
+1. From any email address, try sending yourself an email to your myBCIT email address.
-2. After it's sent, check the email you forwarded to.
+2. After it's sent, check the email you set up forwarding to.
 3. You should receive a copy of the email in your personal email.

 !!! warning